by Tom Russell April 16, 2025

 Each container must hold no more than 1mg of a controlled cannabinoid such as THC or CBN.

-It must be labelled as a 'food supplement'.
-This is a requirement for all CBD products currently sold in the UK that don't have a medicinal product licence.
 If you have prescribed medication containing CBD, it will fall under the UK guidelines regarding medicines in your hand luggage.
 You will also need to carry a copy of your prescription or a letter from the prescribing medical professional.

 It should be in a form in which restricted cannabinoids THC or CBN can't be easily separated from the oil.
 Most full-spectrum oils contain traces of THC in a form that is impossible to extract without complex, specialised processes and equipment.